-The more efficient the process, the more profitable the business – that’s why truck drivers across the nation are not only accepting technology, but they’re embracing it.
+The more efficient the process, the more profitable the business.
+That’s why truck drivers across the nation are not only accepting technology, and they’re embracing it.

-A majority of trucking companies pay between $0.28 and $0.40 cents per mile according to the U.S Bureau of Labor Statistics.
-While regulations have been put in place for safety, compliance to keep up can sometimes hinder productivity which is why drivers are focusing on improving efficiencies so they can maximize the value of every scheduled load.
+Most trucking companies pay between $0.28 and 0.40 cents per mile, although some pay more.
+While regulations have been put in place for safety, compliance to keep up can sometimes hinder productivity which is why drivers are focusing on improving efficiencies to maximize the value of every scheduled load.

 This app creates efficiencies and reduces errors by organizing contracts, receipts, and paperwork in a digital cloud.
 Many fleet managers use this app for saving and sending documents based on remittance requirements.

-This trucking app is a powerful logistics tool that stores and organizes all records in a digital cloud and provides 24/7 access to your important documents.
-It can be used to manage invoices, dispatches, maintenance, and payroll.
-TruckLogics makes it easier for owner-operators to manage more aspects of a trucking business while on-the-road.
+This powerful logistics tool stores and organizes all records in a digital cloud and provides 24/7 access to your essential documents.
+Use it to manage invoices, dispatches, maintenance, and payroll.
+TruckLogics makes it easier for owner-operators to control more aspects of a trucking business while on the road.